isomerpages/gb-assist/pages/solutionrepo/solution1753.md

 ### Description

-Iamtreked 3.13 is the latest version of our Fleet Management Solutions In addition to the ordinary vehicle tracking and fleet management functions, we have included tracking and management of assets such as trailers, power generators, etc.  Inputs from multiple sensors (e.g. temperature sensor) have also been incorporated.

-Many advanced alerts and events have also been added to inform the users on the performance and activities of their assets and sensor readings that are being tracked
+Iamtreked 3.13 is the latest version of our Fleet Management SolutionsIn addition to the ordinary vehicle tracking and fleet management functions, we have included tracking and management of assets such as trailers, power generators, etc.  Inputs from multiple sensors (e.g. temperature sensor) have also been incorporated.Many advanced alerts and events have also been added to inform the users on the performance and activities of their assets and sensor readings that are being tracked

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Zonje_20200139_Annex_3_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria